 - Flamenco show ( entrance ticket+ 1 drink)

 - International Flight with ELAL

 - Any other items not mentioned as included

 Wednesday LY 395 15 NOV LY 395 TLVMAD 0615 1050

 Thursday LY 398 23 NOV LY 398 MADTLV 2315 0510 24 NOV

-Spain Gibraltar 2017 Registration Form Spain Gibraltar 2017 Insurance
+Spain and Gibraltar 2017 Registration Form 1 Spain and Gibraltar 2017 Insurance